 A day or two after these events, city dwellers, stopping by the corner newsstand, or snatching papers thrust under their noses from the hands of newsies, said to themselves:

 Here it was, smacking them in the eye:

 “Lemme have one a those Heralds.”
 A man in a brown suit fished a nickel from his pocket, as he hurried into his hotel.
 “Keep the change, sonny.”

 “So they caught that guy,” he nodded to the stranger with whom he shared the elevator.
 He pointed to the headline.
-Each had the impression the other had been following the Bradshaw case.
+Each could suppose the other had been following the Bradshaw case.
 So why look stupid?

 “It’s about time,” the stranger answered.